HansTtito/Tivy/README.md

 ## Tools for Fisheries Data Analysis in Peru

-`Tivy` is an R package specialized in processing and analyzing fisheries data from Peru's Ministry of Production (PRODUCE).
+`Tivy` is an R package specialized in processing and analyzing fisheries data from Peru.
 It facilitates the handling of information from fishing trip logbooks, size records, hauls, and official announcements issued for preventive closures.

 ## 📋 Main Features